How to Install Nginx, PHP, MariaDB, and PhpMyAdmin on Arch Linux

 Note: By any means do not confuse MySQL root account with Linux system root account – they are two different things – not so different but they run on different levels.

-To verify MySQL security login to database using mysql -u root -p command syntax, provide your root password then leave database with exit; command.
+To verify MySQL security login into the database using mysql -u root -p command syntax, provide your root password then leave the database with exit; command.

 11. Now it’s time to install PHP server-side scripting language to be able to develop and run complex dynamic web applications, not just serve HTML/CSS code.

-Because we are using Nginx as a web server we need to install PHP-FPM backed module to communicate through Fast Common Gateway and change dynamic content generated by PHP scripts.
+Because we are using Nginx as a web server we need to install a PHP-FPM-backed module to communicate through Fast Common Gateway and change dynamic content generated by PHP scripts.

-Issue the following command line to install PHP-FPM service, then start daemon and verify status.
+Issue the following command line to install the PHP-FPM service, then start the daemon and verify the status.

 Install PHP in Arch Linux

-To list all available PHP module issue the following commands.
+To list all available PHP module issues the following commands.

-12. One of the last steps is to install PhpMyAdmin Web Interface for MySQL database.
-Issue the following command to install PhpMyAdmin along with its PHP needed module then create a symbolic link for PhpMyaAdmin system path to Nginx default root path.
+12. One of the last steps is to install the PhpMyAdmin Web Interface for the MySQL database.
+Issue the following command to install PhpMyAdmin along with its PHP-needed module then create a symbolic link for the PhpMyaAdmin system path to the Nginx default root path.

 Install PhpMyAdmin in Arch Linux

-13. Then configure php.ini file to include necessary extensions needed by PhpMyAdmin application.
+13. Then configure the php.ini file to include the necessary extensions needed by the PhpMyAdmin application.

 Locate with [CTRL+W] keys and uncomment (remove ; at the line beginning) the following lines.